20 years ago, The Sims showed millennials a digital promised land where anything is possible

 Bottom line?
 Twenty years later, The Sims still gives us the chance to live the idealized adult world that many of our parents experienced, in some aspects.
 Our generation has largely been denied the ability to work only one job and have the same kind of life, but we still strive for it.
 I'm ready to learn Simlish and move back to my 10-year-old self's digital dream home.

-Discuss: 20 years ago, The Sims gave millennials a dream life that reality couldn't match
+Discuss: 20 years ago, The Sims gave millennials a dream life reality couldn't match

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.